 Israel would be judged in 70 A.D., the time of the Gentiles was ushered in, and it’s been close to 2,000 years since.
 But the day is on the horizon, when God’s calendar will turn to the final Jewish “week” of world history (Matthew 21:43; Luke 21:24; Romans 11:25; Daniel 9:24-27).

 Are we ready for the Second Coming?

-David was indeed a godly man and he asked the LORD to move on his behalf in consideration of that godliness – his integrity, his trust, his mind, his heart, his walk, his hatred for sin, his love for God’s house, his promise to preach and practice what he preached.
+David was indeed a godly man and he asked the LORD to move on his behalf – in light of that godliness.
+He asked God to vindicate him, to protect him, to have mercy on him according to his integrity, his trust, his mind, his heart, his walk, his hatred for sin, his love for God’s house, his promise to preach and practice what he preached.